mendix/docs/content/deployment/on-premises/troubleshooting.md

 ### 2.4 Security Errors While Starting Service

 When the system gives such errors while starting the service, make sure the configured service user has sufficient rights to the folders of the Mendix application.
-Sometimes you have to fill in the domain name with the user name, thus DOMAIN_NAME\user_name instead of user_name.
+Sometimes you have to add the domain name to the user name, thus DOMAIN_NAME\user_name instead of user_name.

 ### 2.5 Type Initialization